zheng-wang/irontest/README.md

 `java -jar <jarFilename> server config.yml`

+On Windows, alternatively you can simply run `<IronTest_Home>\start.bat`.
+You might want to create a shortcut of it on your Windows Desktop, Task Bar or Start Menu for more convenient launching.

 To verify the application is successfully launched, open a web browser, and go to Iron Test home page http://localhost:8081/ui (no ending '/').

 Though the UI is crossing browsers, Google Chrome is preferred as it is the main browser that is used to test the application.